 Yup!
-Your first weekend is organised by us to give you the opportunity to get to know your fellow teammates at our Jungle Weekend.
-Then, you have every following Friday afternoon to Sunday evening to explore the width and breadth of this stunning teardrop island.
+You have every Friday afternoon to Sunday evening to explore the width and breadth of this stunning teardrop island.

 From elephant safaris to white sand beaches, Sri Lanka has it all and is waiting for you to get stuck in.
 I know we just said this isn't a holiday, but you'd be forgiven for thinking so if you've checked out our Instagram.

 This is a sample schedule only.
 The exact weekly schedule varies according to placement type and length, which you can find more about at the bottom of the page.
 Workshop and field trip topics are subject to change based on facilitator availability.

 To take a peek at the schedule for a four-week placement, and get loads more info about what our placements involve, click the button below and get yourself a handy info pack.

 From psychiatric facilities to makeshift classrooms in temples, our projects are as diverse as the service users you will be working with, who are all of various ages, abilities and backgrounds.
 However, all projects have a similar focus - to promote positive mental health as much as possible by boosting confidence, self-esteem and improving key life skills.

 These projects take place in a clinical or community setting.
 Here you’ll be expected to get creative and really think about how best to help individuals who are all at varying stages of their recovery.
 Focus on a particular skill like improving short-term memory and form an interactive activity around this.

 + English for Development (EFD)

 These projects take place in schools or vocational training institutes.
 English is a real commodity in Sri Lanka and you have the tools to help provide individuals with better career prospects and increased confidence just by speaking with your students!
 In addition to the practical side of English language teaching, there's also so much more you're doing.